 Going out to eat in Istanbul and during our holidays in the Turkish Riviera we often get the question before the meal if we would like to try some local meze.
 At first we were not sure what this was, so we looked it up and tried many different mezes over time.
-To be honest, some are better then other, but of course this very personal and depends on your taste!
+To be honest, some are better then other, but of course this is very personal and depends on your taste!

 Turkish meze, or tapas, are small plates of food designed with small portions to be shared by the table.
-They can be served hot or cold and may contain meat, vegetables, or fruit.
+They can be served hot or cold and may contain meat, fish, vegetables, or fruit.
 The selection of Turkish meze can vary greatly on the region and time of year.

-Turkish meze is are a fun and delicious way to spend the evening with friends and at the same time sample many different new flavors, traditional favorites, and maybe a few surprises.
+Turkish meze is a fun and delicious way to spend the evening with friends and at the same time sample many different new flavors, traditional favorites, and maybe a few surprises.
 Similar to Spanish tapas, meze are small portions, meant to be shared and usually arrive in several stages through a longer meal.
 Meze are often eaten with seafood and raki, a traditional Turkish liquor with an anise flavor.